ejeschke/ginga/doc/dev_manual/viewer.rst

 in the ``examples`` directory in the source distribution.

-For a list of many methods provided by the viewer object see this reference:ref:`ch-image-viewer-operations`.
+For a list of many methods provided by the viewer object see this reference :ref:`ch-image-viewer-operations`.
 You can also click on the module index link at the top of this chapter and then click on the link for ``ImageViewBase``.